Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | All Products | 3174 |
 | Checkout | 2103 |

+#### Analysis of Top 3 Pages by Number of Views

+1. **Insights**:

+   - User Engagement: The Home Page, All Products, and Checkout pages are pivotal in user navigation, as evidenced by their high view counts.
+   - Browsing Behavior: Users frequently visit the All Products page, indicating a strong interest in exploring available products or services.
+   - Checkout Process: The significant number of views on the Checkout page underscores its importance in the conversion journey, suggesting a substantial portion of users progress towards completing transactions.

 ### 8. What is the number of views and cart adds for each product category?

 ```sql